Make your personal information secure.

 Pro and Ultimate pay options are available.
 However, with the number of free tools available, the extras may not be necessary.

-In the end, testing all of these security apps is a must before subscribing to any pay plans.
+In the end, testing all of these security apps is a must before subscribing to any payment plans.
 Though companies may say their free versions are robust, there could be options that can’t be used without a plan.

 Speak to other smart device owners — pretty much anyone in your circle — to see what they use and how works for them.
 By gathering all their options, you should have a good idea of where to start.
 Then, sigh in relief when your data is protected.